 Video of the Day

 Celebrex, a COX-2 inhibitor, is the trade name for the generic anti-inflammatory drug celecoxib.
 The FDA recommends that these medications should be used only in the lowest dose possible and for the shortest time needed because of increased risk for bleeding and cardiovascular problems.
 The packaging now requires a mandatory warning for these conditions.
-The agency defines a low dose as 200mg per day for all patients.
+The agency defines a low dose as 200mg per day.

 Aspirin, sold under popular brand names such as Bufferin and Bayer, is categorized as a NSAID, but according to the FDA does not have many of the common side effects, including stroke and heart attack.
 In fact, aspirin reduces the risk of both these conditions.
 Aspirin does increase the chance of internal bleeding in some people and should not be taken by people under the age of 20 because of the risk of Reye's syndrome, a rare but deadly disease.

 Indocin, Indo-lemmon and Indomethagan are trademarked medications that include the generic drug indomethacin.
-Studies at the Middlesbrough General Hospital in England found that indomethacin was effective as a night medication for patients with rheumatoid arthritis.
+Studies at the Middlesbrough General Hospital in England found that indomethacin was effective as a night medication for people with rheumatoid arthritis.
 People with aspirin allergies, hypertension, dehydration or a history of gastrointestinal diseases should avoid using these drugs, according to the University of Maryland Medical Center.
-These drugs should not be given to the elderly, because increased risks of bleeding related to ulcers have been reported.
+These drugs should not be given to older adults, because increased risks of bleeding related to ulcers have been reported.